century-synthetics/hybris/firmware/hybris/README.md

 ```

 ## Electrical Config
 * Note: If you're using the shift registers, the diodes face row to column.
 Matrix ghosting should be enabled for this configuration.

 Pinout:
 ```
 A0   - Row 1
 A1   - Row 2
 A2   - Row 3
 A3   - Row 4
 A4   - Row 5
 A5   - Row 6
 16   - Encoder SW (active low)
 15   - Encoder OUT B
 7    - Encoder OUT A
-11 - Wake sense (active high)
+11   - Wake sense
 31   - BAT ADC (N/C)
-30 - Shift Register CLK
+SCK  - Shift Register CLK
-27 - Shift Register SH/LD
+30   - Shift Register LATCH (active low)
-SCL- Shift Register Data IN
+MOSI - Shift Register Data IN
 ```